- City, State

 You may be feeling guilty, trapped, or like you are constantly walking on eggshells.
 Dealing with the many emotions and behaviors of your aging parent may be very confusing and difficult to withstand.
 You may not have the support from other family members that you would like.
 Additionally, the emotional ties you have with your parent may put you in the forefront of physical and emotional abuse, even as your parent lives in an assisted living community.

-Whether your parent shows a single change in behavior or many, it is often the case there is a reason for the change.
-Some behaviors are related to the growing aches and pains of old age.
-Some are an ailment of their own.
-Some behaviors may even be side effects of medications.
+Whether your parent shows a single behavior, or many, it is often the case there is a reason for the change.
+Some behaviors are related to the growing aches and pains of old age, some are an ailment of their own, and some behaviors may be side effects of medications.

 Other medical reasons for a change of behavior include: